Morphological Symmetries in Robotics: Symmetries in Lagrangian mechanics

 which, in their general form, can be stated as an equivalence between inertial and moving forces in the space of generalized coordinates.
-In this space, $M: \confSpace \to \R^{\nq \times \nq}$ represents the generalized mass matrix function, and $\genForces: \confSpace \times \tangConfSpace \to \R^{\nq}$ denotes the generalized force field function, determining the effective force result of control actions, contacts, internal constraints such as joint limits, gravitational forces, and external disturbances.
-These \gls{eom} are entirely derived from the Lagrangian scalar function $\Lagrangian(\q, \dq) := \kinE(\q,\dq) - \workFn(\q, \dq)$, which measures the excess of kinetic energy $\kinE$ over the energy associated with mechanical work function $\workFn$ \citep{lanczos2020variational_principles_mechanics}.\endnote{The mechanical work function $\workFn: \confSpace \times \tangConfBundle \to \R_+$ encompasses the system's potential energy (determined by all conservative forces acting on the system) and the work done by all non-conservative forces, such as friction, control actions, contact forces, external disturbances. }
+In this space, $M: \confSpace \mapsto \R^{\nq \times \nq}$ represents the generalized mass matrix function, and $\genForces: \confBundle \mapsto \R^{\nq}$ denotes the generalized force field function, determining the effective force result of control actions, contacts, internal constraints such as joint limits, gravitational forces, and external disturbances.
+These \gls{eom} are entirely derived from the Lagrangian scalar function $\Lagrangian: \confBundle \mapsto \R_+$, which measures the excess of kinetic energy $\kinE: \confBundle \mapsto \R_+$ over the energy associated with mechanical work function\endnote{ The mechanical work function $\workFn: \confBundle \mapsto \R_+$ encompasses the system's potential energy (determined by all conservative forces acting on the system) and the work done by all non-conservative forces, such as friction, control actions, contact forces, external disturbances. } $\workFn: \confBundle \mapsto \R_+$, that is $\Lagrangian(\q, \dq) := \kinE(\q,\dq) - \workFn(\q, \dq)$ \citep{lanczos2020variational_principles_mechanics}.

-In this context, a symmetry $\g$ of a robotic system is defined as an \highlight{energy preserving} transformation relating equivalent states in distinct regions of the phase space \citep{wieber2006holonomy}.
+In this context, a symmetry $\g$ is defined as an \highlight{energy preserving} transformation relating equivalent states in distinct regions of the phase space \citep{wieber2006holonomy}.
 This property is formalized as the \highlight{invariance} of the system's Lagrangian under the symmetry transformation, formally expressed as: